dingjamma/SuperbowlLXPrediction/README.md

 # 🏈 Super Bowl LX Prediction Model

 XGBoost Super Bowl prediction model.
-Found that defense matters way more than regular season wins.
-Model says it's close.
+Found that defense and offense matter equally, but regular season wins?
+Completely irrelevant.
 Let's see if it's right.

 ---

 Can machine learning predict the Super Bowl?
 I built an XGBoost binary classifier to analyze 25 years of Super Bowl data and find out what actually matters for winning.

 **Prediction:** New England Patriots (56.7%) vs Seattle Seahawks (51.6%)
-**Model Edge:** Patriots favored, but close matchup
+**Model Edge:** Patriots favored, but it's close

 ---